InformaticsMatters/docker-tomcat/README.md

 Jan 2019: The build was switched to use Tomcat 8.5 as 8.0 is no longer supported and downloads are no longer available.
 The older informaticsmatters/tomcat:8.0-jre8 images are still present on Docker Hub.

+Java8 is not longer available from the Debian 'Buster' repositories so only Java11 versions can now be built.

 ## Alternative Docker files

 The core Dockerfile have names like Dockerfile-tomcat80-jre8.